Do you have a friend who’s living with depression? You’re not alone.

 You might say, “Last week you said your session was really productive and you felt a lot better afterward.
 What if today’s session helps, too?”

 The same goes for medication.
-If your friend wants to stop taking medication because of unpleasant side effects, be supportive, but encourage them to talk to their psychiatrist about switching to a different antidepressant or getting off medication entirely.
+If your friend wants to stop taking medication because of unpleasant side effects, be supportive, but encourage them to talk with their psychiatrist about switching to a different antidepressant or stopping their medication entirely.

-Abruptly stopping antidepressants without the supervision of a healthcare provider can have serious consequences.
+Abruptly stopping antidepressants without the supervision of a healthcare professional may have serious consequences.
+Typically, reaching out to a healthcare professional before stopping medication use can prevent health complications.

 When you care about someone who’s living with depression, it’s tempting to drop everything to be by their side and support them.
 It’s not wrong to want to help a friend, but it’s also important to take care of your own needs.